-Activity note: Steep 1/2 mile walk to observation tower, expect temps to be 10-15 degrees lower that lake Junaluska, Bring a sweater of light jacket.
+Activity note: Steep 1/2 mile walk to observation tower; expect temps to be 10-15 degrees lower than at Lake Junaluska; bring a sweater or light jacket.

 Breakfast: The Lambuth Inn breakfast buffet offers a rotating variety of choices such as an egg dish, breakfast meat, hot/cold cereals, fruit, breads, milk, juice, coffees & water.

 Morning: As the bus travels through the Appalachian forests our Group Leader will talk about the Cherokee & early settlers of the area.
 Clingmans dome, the highest point in the GSMNP, is 6,643 '.
 A 1/2 mile walk on a very steep paved trail bring us to the Dome's observation tower & 360 views of the mountains.

 Afternoon: We will visit Mingus Mill, circa 1886, a water powered grist mill.
 Our Group Leader, or the on-staff Miller, will talk about the Mill & its importance to the community.
 Then we're off to the "Green" Oconaluftee Visitors Center with educational exhibits recounting human activity & dwellings in the Smokies from the early Cherokee to the present Park.
 The walk through the Mountain Farm Museum outside the Visitors Center, brings us into authentic homes, barns & gardens of the Appalachian's early Scots-Irish settlers.

 Dinner: Dinner served in the hotel dining room, buffet style.
 Enjoy sweeping views and a wide selection of foods.